pqvst/cafeandcowork/data/tokyo/yeti-roastery-coffee.md

   - outside.jpg
 ---

 A small but cozy cafe near Todoroki station.
 Both weekends, and especially weekdays are pretty quiet.
 The menu is fairly small, with a selection of coffee and some snacks.
 There's WiFi, but no power outlets.
+It seems like there is a 90 minute time limit.